 His autobiography, God's Smuggler, is an international bestseller and details his early experiences of dangerous border crossings, KGB pursuits, and Brother Andrew's courageous journey towards living radically for Jesus Christ.

 In 1997, Brother Andrew was the recipient of the World Evangelical Fellowship's Religious Liberty Award, recognising his lifetime of service to the persecuted church and passion for spreading the gospel.

-Currently in his 90s, Brother Andrew lives in the Netherlands and still travels extensively, ministering to persecuted Christians.
+Currently in his 90s, Brother Andrew lives in the Netherlands.

 Open Doors is a registered charity with the Charity Commission (No. 1125684).